loalex523/loalex523.github.io/README.md

-## Available Scripts
+## About
-Design was inspired by Anne Lee of Framer.
+Design inspired by Anne Lee of Framer.